 Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

-Prototypical P4 outside receiver at 6'4" 200 lbs with verified sub-4.70 speed, 37" vert, and track background (10.6 100m).
-Monster junior breakout (45 rec, 975 yds, 9 TD, 21.7 YPR) at 5A Valor Christian with 13 offers including Oregon, Missouri, and Northwestern -- the total package of size, speed, production, and recruiting validation.
+Prototypical P4 outside receiver frame at 6'4" 200 with verified sub-4.70 speed, 37" vert, and 10.6 100m track speed.
+Major production jump to 45-975-9 as a junior in 5A with 13 FBS offers including Oregon and Missouri -- the total package at WR.

 Jackson Coleman is a legitimate P4 WR prospect with a rare physical profile -- 6-4, 200 lbs with verified sub-4.70 speed and track background.
 His big-play ability on film is evident with multiple 50+ yard touchdowns, and his camp testing (4.55 shuttle, 37-inch vertical, 21+ MPH max speed) confirms his athleticism translates beyond game film.
 With continued route-running development and another productive senior season, Coleman projects as a mid-to-high 3-star with potential to earn a 4th star and land at a program like Oregon, Missouri, or Northwestern.